 I work as a hospital auditor and often hear codes over loud speaker; and feel it's best to know an appropriate response, should an emergency arise.

-Hospitals are required to develop an emergency procedures manual which covers the a range of emergencies.
-There are two primary Australian Standards that provide a framework for developing emergency procedures in hospitals;
+There are two primary Australian Standards that provide a framework for developing an emergency plan for health face facilities;

 As the fight attendant says when they are demonstrating the safety features of an aeroplane "...subtly every aeroplane is different..."
-And the same is true for hospitals.
+And the same is true for healthcare facilities.

 The purpose of these Guidelines is to provide appropriate levels of fire safety for staff, clients and other occupants of a building subject to the Guidelines, in part by providing for appropriately accredited professionals, such as Fire Safety Engineers, Building Surveyors and Building Inspectors, to audit and assess fire risk, recommend steps to minimise fire risk, and to assess and report on acceptable standards of fire safety, in specific settings.